CARE Australia’s Policy for Protecting Vulnerable Persons

 Complaints relating to matters involving vulnerable persons

 CARE Australia values and encourages all forms of feedback and complaints and is committed to fairly, responsively and efficiently handling complaints or concerns about CARE Australia.
-You can read more about our Complaints & Feedback Policy here.
+You can read more on our providing feedback, make a complaint or report misconduct page here.

 We believe that all our stakeholders can help hold us to account and that their feedback and voice will improve the quality of our work.
 CARE Australia strives to excel in all that it does but recognises that this may not always be the case.
 When there are concerns or complaints about the way we do things, we want and need to be informed.
 We will use the information to improve the way we do things.